 - Adjustable visor

-Over here as well mileage is kinda same to however the range is having a big gap this is because the size of fuel tank.
+Over here as well mileage is kinda same however the range has a big gap this is because the size of the fuel tank.

-Mileage you can extract from both the vehicle is around 34-36 kmpl, these are the brand claimed figures in real world we all know that things are going to be different.
+The mileage you can extract from both vehicles is around 34-36 kmpl, these are the brand claimed figures in the real world we all know that things are going to be different.

-Meanwhile the size of the belly of Hunter is smaller than Meteor.
-The size of Hunter's tank is 13 litres where 2.6 litres of fuel is for reserve. on the other hand the Meteor is having 15 litres of tank with 3 litres of reserve.
+Meanwhile, the size of the belly of Hunter is smaller than Meteor.
+The size of Hunter's tank is 13 litres where 2.6 litres of fuel is for reserve. on the other hand, the Meteor has 15 litres of the tank with 3 litres of the reserve.

 Hunter- Wheels- 110/80 - 17 (Front)